iancze/DiskJockey/README.md

 See an explanation of [how dynamical mass measurements](http://iancze.github.io/dynamical/) work.

-Papers published using JudithExcalibur:
+Papers published using DiskJockey:

 * *A Disk-based Dynamical Constraint on the Mass of the Young Binary AK Sco*: [Czekala et al. 2015 ApJ, 806 154C](http://adsabs.harvard.edu/abs/2015ApJ...806..154C)
 * *A Disk-based Dynamical Constraint on the Mass of the Young Binary DQ Tau* : [Czekala et al. 2016 2016arXiv160103806C](http://adsabs.harvard.edu/abs/2016arXiv160103806C)

 # Organization

-JudithExcalibur is designed to forward model inteferometric observations of protoplanetary disks, for the purpose of deriving a precise measurement of the central (sub-)stellar mass.
+DiskJockey is designed to forward model inteferometric observations of protoplanetary disks, for the purpose of deriving a precise measurement of the central (sub-)stellar mass.

 This package relies upon the excellent radiative synthesis package RADMC-3D to perform the radiative transfer of the disk model.
 Comprehensive documentation for RADMC-3D can be found [here](http://www.ita.uni-heidelberg.de/~dullemond/software/radmc-3d/).
-For package versions after v0.1.2, RADMC-3D is installed locally within the JudithExcalibur package.
+For package versions after v0.1.2, RADMC-3D is installed locally within the DiskJockey package.
 This means that you should be able to run all of the examples without needing to install RADMC-3D separately.
-If you already use RADMC-3D for other synthesis, this will leave your current installation alone, it's just that JudithExcalibur will use the version it installed for itself.
+If you already use RADMC-3D for other synthesis, this will leave your current installation alone, it's just that DiskJockey will use the version it installed for itself.

 There are several stages to evaluating the best-fitting parameters of a disk structure model: